AREAS OF EXPERTISE

 - Gi-Wook Shin and Joon Nak Choi.
 2015.
 “Global Talent: Skilled Labor as Social Capital in Korea”.
 Stanford, CA: Stanford University Press.

 - Choi, Joon Nak, Myung-koo Kang and Gi-Wook Shin.
 2014.
 “Democratic Transition and Intra-Party Politics: The Distribution of Key Party Positions in Democratizing South Korea.”
-Forthcoming at The Journal of Korean Studies 19(1), Spring 2014.
+The Journal of Korean Studies 19(1), Spring 2014.

 - Shin, Gi-Wook and Joon Nak Choi.
 2012.
 “Economic Globalization and Expatriate Labor in Korea.”
 In South Korea and the Global Economy in Transition: Selected Working Papers.
 Ed.
 Byongwon Bahk and Gi-Wook Shin.
 Stanford, CA: The Walter H. Shorenstein Asia-Pacific Research Center at Stanford University, pp. 123-146.